Low Calorie Granola: 5 mins of prep for the best low carb, low sugar, low fat granola! Crispy, crunchy and perfectly sweet.

 Sending you all my love and maybe even a dove, xo Demeter ❤️

-????︎ Click below to Pin ????︎
+☀ Click below to Pin ☀

-- Dark Chocolate Paleo Grain-Free Granola Recipe
+- Healthy Chocolate Granola Recipe

-- 4 Ingredient Healthy Homemade Gluten Free Vegan Granola
+- 4 Ingredient Gluten Free Granola (Vegan)

-- Preheat the oven to 325°F. Line a large baking sheet with parchment paper or greased foil.
+- Preheat oven to 325°F. Line a large baking sheet with parchment paper or greased foil.
 Set aside for later.

 - Add all ingredients to a large bowl.
 Using a rubber spatula, fold until clusters form and mixture is well mixed.

 - Pour onto the prepared baking sheet.
-Using the spatula, gently nudge granola into an even layer, making sure to keep clusters intact.
+Using the rubber spatula, gently nudge granola into an even layer, making sure to keep clusters intact.
 Create empty pockets at regular intervals to let air through to crisp up the granola.

 - Bake for 15-20 minutes—until granola clusters are just solid enough to flip.
 Using a heatproof spatula, gently flip granola, making sure to keep clusters intact.
 Bake for an additional 5-10 minutes, until edges are a deep golden brown and granola is just slightly soft.
 Mine took a total of 25 minutes.
 Granola will crisp up while cooling.